kalfheim/demomanager-plugin/README.md

 >
 > Optionally, you could store the provision scripts elsewhere (just remember to change the namespace.)

+### `limit`

+This feature enabled you to limit the number of users (or copies of the base theme) that are allowed at one time.
+The default is 500, but you should probably adjust this depending on resources such as disk space.

+### `limit_action`

+When the limit is reached, you can select how it should be handled:

+- `reset`: (Default) Runs the reset process automatically.
+- `nothing`: The base theme will be used, but the user will not have access to the backend.
+- `maintenance`: Display a page with the file name **maintenance** in the base theme.

 ## License

 [MIT](http://opensource.org/licenses/MIT) © 2015 [Kristoffer Alfheim](https://github.com/krisawzm)